Nike Tennis Camp at University of Oklahoma

 Nick Crowell is the head men's tennis coach at the University of Oklahoma.View Nick Crowell's Bio ⟩

-Nick Crowell is in his first year as head men's tennis coach at the University of Oklahoma.
+Nick Crowell is in his second year as head men's tennis coach at the University of Oklahoma.
 Prior to coming to OU, Crowell has spent the last 13 years as an assistant coach and associate head coach at Florida State University where he helped lead the Seminoles to the NCAA tournament in each of those seasons.

 Crowell, who was promoted from assistant to associate head coach in 2008 after five years with the Seminoles, has been named the Southeast Region Assistant Coach of the Year three times in his career, the most recent coming after the 2015 season when he helped lead FSU to its most wins since 2009.